optimisthub/smart-sitemap-generator/readme.txt

 == Description ==

-Smart Sitemap Generator Eklentisini kurduktan sonra, kolay admin panel ayarları sayesinde, isterseniz XML sitemap'leri otomatik ürettirebilir, dilediğiniz yazı türlerini hariç tutabilirsiniz.
+After installing the Smart Sitemap Generator Plugin, you can automatically generate XML sitemaps and exclude any font you want, thanks to easy admin panel settings.

 Since the sitemaps created with Smart Sitemap Generator create fixed xml files no matter how much content you have, it generates sitemaps consisting of 1000 URLs without affecting your visitor performance and adds them all to a main directory.